espwangning/esp-chip-errata-test-pr-syn/docs/en/03-errata-description/esp32s2/sar-adc-bit1-no-flip.rst

-[SAR ADC] Bit 1 of SAR ADC does not flip
+[ADC-112] Bit 1 of SAR ADC Does Not Flip
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. only:: esp32s2